lucacristi/RubiksCube-colorDetection/README.md

 - check that "Target Extension" = ".dll";
 - run the app as usually.

 A "ColorDetection.dll" file will be created under "x64" folder.
-This .dll file contains the scanned colors.

 ## How to use the app
 In order to application work properly, a very important thing to be mention is how the cube will be shown to the webcam.
 A face of the cube with any color must be shown to the webcam, but considering the following orientations: